vcc-csc212/sp21-archive/_docs/labs/lab-10/lab-10.md

 > Note: A common theme in many of these methods is to have a public, non-recursive method which simply calls a private, recursive function on the root node.
 > This is because a binary search tree can be traversed or searched easily by calling a recursive method on a node's left child, right child or both.
-> In fact, due to a concept called *function overloading*, these methods can have the same name so long as they have different parameters.
+> In fact, due to a concept called [*function overloading*](https://docs.microsoft.com/en-us/cpp/cpp/function-overloading?view=msvc-160), these methods can have the same name so long as they have different parameters.

 It is recommended to work on these methods in order and test them using `make` before moving on to the next.
+Don't be alarmed-- more info on `make` is available further into the reading.

 ##### Insert